protesilaos/my-website/_codelog/2022-01-03-modus-themes-port-faq.md

 but try to understand its spirit.

-For a trivial example: the curly underline that Emacs draws for spelling errors is thinner than, e.g., what Firefox/Chromium has, so if I were to design for an editor than has a thicker curly underline I would make the applicable colours less intense to counterbalance the typographic intensity of the added thickness.
+For a trivial example: the curly underline that Emacs draws for spelling errors is thinner than, e.g., what Firefox/Chromium has, so if I was to design for an editor than has a thicker curly underline I would make the applicable colours less intense to counterbalance the typographic intensity of the added thickness.